jnsp/nvim-config/README.md

 This is how it works.
 There are another commands for `vim-plug` [here](https://github.com/junegunn/vim-plug#commands).

-## Plug-ins
+## Plugin

-I introduce some useful plug-ins with my taste.
+I introduce some useful plugins with my taste.

 ### Nerdtree